There is a long tradition of taking back the sacred.

 The world was made of words.
 It can be remade.

-The works collected here as Cantcium Profanum are released under a Creative Commons Attribution-ShareAlike license.
+The works collected here as Canticum Profanum are released under a Creative Commons Attribution-ShareAlike 4.0 International license.
 Use them, adapt them, carry them forward: just bring my name along, and leave the door open for whoever comes after you.

-In another time, in the age of wonder, before stories became histories and before mysteries became laws, the Green Mother gave birth to a daughter…
+In another time, in the age of wonder, before stories became histories and before mysteries became laws, the Green Mother brought forth a child beloved…